kadalu/moana/node/README.md

 $ shards build
 ```

-Start the moana-node service,
+Start the kadalu-node service,

 ```
-$ moana-node
+$ kadalu-node
 ```

 Options available are: